yuan0629/Highdim-Linear-Bandit-Inference/README.md

 3) valueresult1.RData, valueresult2.RData, valueresult3.RData are the optimal policy value inference results under scenario1, scenario2 and scenario3, respectively.
 They are used to produce Figure 3.

+### Real data
+Folder Real data contains the data and code to reproduce real data analysis results and figures in Section 6.2.

+dataall.Rdata contains the Warfarin dosage data used for real data analysis.

+Real data-Coefficient inference.R conducts linear coefficients inference using both IPW and AW debiased estimators, identifies the significant variables corresponding to three different medicine dosage.
+It produces the point estimators and 95% CI for \beta_1, \beta_2 and \beta_0 in Figure 4, and point estimators and 95% CI for \beta_0-\beta_1, \beta_0-\beta_2 and \beta_1-\beta_2 in Figure 5.

+Real data-Optimal policy value.R performs optimal policy’s value inference, and compares the results with OLS oracle estimator.
+It produces the optimal value estimation and 95% CI in Figure 6.